reactjs/react.dev/beta/src/content/apis/react/Component.md

 This API has been renamed from `componentWillMount` to [`UNSAFE_componentWillMount`.](#unsafe_componentwillmount) The old name has been deprecated.
 In a future major version of React, only the new name will work.

+Run the [`rename-unsafe-lifecycles` codemod](https://github.com/reactjs/react-codemod#rename-unsafe-lifecycles) to automatically update your components.

 </Deprecated>

 ---